-Display the 12 numbered cards and demonstrate how to play by inviting your students to play, and taking the role of the tax collector yourself.
-Here's how it could play out:
+Display the 12 numbered cards and demonstrate how to play by involving your students and playing the role of the tax collector yourself.
+Here's how it could play out...

 Teacher: Here are 12 paychecks, each with their value written on them.
-This is your money and you should get as much of it as you can.
-Which paycheck would you like first?
+This is your money and I you want to get as much as you can.
+Which would you like first?